rev-net/memo/memo.md

 Revnets enforces three main customizable rules that can be preset to change over time, but whose sequence is fixed once set:

-- **$TOKEN price:** There is always a price at which it is willing to issue new $TOKENs, and it will instead forward inbound funds to an AMM offering a better rate than the issuance rate if one exists.
+- **$TOKEN price:** There is always a price at which the revnet is willing to issue new $TOKENs, and it will instead forward inbound funds to an AMM offering a better rate than the issuance rate if one exists.
 This price can be set to change over time at a customizable rate.
 - **$TOKEN split:** The purchase of $TOKENs can split some off to a privileged account.
 This split percent can be set to change over time at customizable intervals.
-- **Cash out price:** There is always a price at which its willing to distribute its revenue when it receives its $TOKENs back.
-Each cash out increases the value of the next cash out, by a customizable rate.
+- **Cash out tax:** $TOKENs can be cashed out by returning them to the revnet, which distributes some of the revnets revenues to the holder.
+A customizable cash out tax rate means each cash out increases the value of the next cash out.

 > For example, A revnet can be (1) paid in ETH (or other tokens), which (2) generates its own token at a given price, say 1 ETH buys 1,000 $TOKEN.
 A revnet can (3) have a split in place that automatically sends a percentage of these new $REV to a set of pre-established entities, say 20% split so that 100 $REV goes to each of two builders and 80% goes to the payer of the 1 ETH, which (4) stays in the vending machine.